Where Does It Hurt?

 [music: “Black Feather Wishes Rise” by Brightblack Morning Light]

-Ms. Cullors: I love that.
+Patrisse Cullors: I love that.
 I love that she said that.
 I think we think about it differently.
-I mean, to be honest with you, so many of us in the Black Lives Matter movement have either been pushed out of the church, because many of us are queer and out, many of us — the church has become very patriarchal for us as women, and so that’s not necessarily where we have found our solace.
+I mean to be honest with you, so many of us in the Black Lives Matter movement have either been pushed out of the church — because many of us are queer and out.
+Many of us — the church has become very patriarchal for us as women, and so that’s not necessarily where we have found our solace.
 And I think we have had to contend with that during this movement.
-How do we relate to the black church?
-And how do we understand ourselves in relationship to the black church inside of this movement?
+How do we relate to the black church, and how do we understand ourselves in relationship to the black church inside of this movement?

 [music: “Open” by Margins]

-DR. SAFI: Simultaneously, not at the expense of one another, but how do we, with one breath and in one heart that is trying to be whole, acknowledge this rage and outrage and suffering, which is real, among so many people out on the margins of the power structures and this desire for a healing and transformative love that can lead to a beloved community?
+Mr. Safi: Simultaneously.
+Not at the expense of one another, but how do we, with one breath and in one heart that is trying to be whole, acknowledge this rage and outrage and suffering, which is real among so many people out on the margins of the power structures, and this desire for a healing and transformative love that can lead to a Beloved Community?

-MS. SALES: Well, first of all, as you just pointed out, love is not antithetical to being outraged.
+Ms. Sales: Well, first of all, as you’ve just pointed out, love is not antithetical to being outraged.
 Let’s be very clear about that.
 And love is not antithetical to anger.
 There are two kinds of anger.
 There’s redemptive anger, and there’s non-redemptive anger.
 And so redemptive anger is the anger that says that — that moves you to transformation and human up-building.
 Non-redemptive anger is the anger that white supremacy roots itself in.
 So we have to make a distinction.
 So people think that anger, in itself, is a bad emotion, and it’s where you begin your conversation.

-REV. BRODERICK GREER: I have a question about how you — you’ve alluded to this, difference between black folk religion and the black church.
+Broderick Greer: I have a question about how you — you’ve alluded to this difference between black folk religion and the black church.
 I’m a son of the black church, not currently a part of the black church.
 I’m an Episcopal priest, which is basically the opposite.
 It’s a 91 percent white church.

-REV. GREER: And I’m doing theology differently as a result of the Black Lives Matter movement.
-And I’ve heard within myself, hearing my grandparents, hearing my parents, hearing people like yourself who have firsthand experience of that era in American history — and you were able to name something that I’ve heard for a couple of years but haven’t been able to articulate, and that’s the difference between black folk religion and black church.
-Can you say more about that, and really name that for me?
+Mr. Greer: And I’m doing theology differently, as a result of the Black Lives Matter movement, and I’ve heard within myself — hearing my grandparents, hearing my parents, hearing people like yourself who have firsthand experience of that era in American history, and you were able to name something that I’ve heard for a couple of years but haven’t been able to articulate, and that’s the difference between black folk religion and black church.
+Can you say more about that and really name that for me?